Featuring: The Maes, MANE, and Katie Pomery in the outdoor Tree Theatre

 Tickets are $50, with a limited number of camping tickets available for $65 for those who want to stay on and sleep under the stars.

 Ecological walk and talk will start at 4 pm for regular ticket holders and 10 am the next day for campers.
-Music kicks off from 5:00 pm to 10:00 pm.
+Music kicks off from 5:00 pm to 10:00 pm, featuring DJ Tom Borgas to round off the evening.

 BYO food, drinks and ground rug or low-level seating; there will be no seating provided, but plenty of lush grass to sit on to make up for it.